 Threat Stack integrates with Amazon Web Services (AWS), including CloudTrail.
 If you currently use AWS CloudTrail, then you can leverage your existing resources in your Threat Stack Cloud Security PlatformⓇ integration.

-To enable KMS encryption using your own key, please see the Enabling Encryption for your CloudTrail Log Files article.
+To enable KMS encryption using your own key, see Enabling Encryption for your CloudTrail Log Files.

 - Administrator access to your AWS account

 - Access to the Threat Stack console with a configured Threat Stack account

 - A text editing program

 - Existing AWS S3 bucket